salimandre/Monte-Carlo-Tree-Search/README.md

 * roll out simulations we performed by using random uniform policy

+* we used different symmetrical and asymmetrical reward designs

 # Results

 We implemented Monte Carlo Tree Search with